The distribution of globular clusters in kinematic spaces does not trace the accretion history of the host galaxy: Results

 \subsubsection{Overlap in the $E - L_z$ space}

 Figure~\ref{fig:MW1} shows the final globular cluster distribution in the $E - L_z$ space for the whole set of 1x(1:10) accretion simulations.
-The distribution of the in-situ globular clusters from all the simulations at T = 5 Gyr has been stacked and is shown by the grey density map.
-Accreted clusters (shown as circles) are colour-coded according to the different $\Phi_{orb}$ and linked by a dashed line.
+The distribution of the in-situ globular clusters from all the simulations at T = 5 Gyr has been stacked and is shown by grey circles.
+Accreted clusters are colour-coded circles according to the different $\Phi_{orb}$ and linked by a dashed line.
 This figure summarise the results presented so far: regardless of the initial inclination of the satellite orbital plane, the overlap between accreted and in-situ globular clusters is clear and becomes critical in the most gravitationally bound regions.
+This may be partly caused by the narrowing of the $L_z$ range at high binding energies, but also may reflect the tendency of high-mass-ratio mergers to radialize their orbits \citep[e.g.][]{amorisco2017contributions, naidu20, vasiliev2022}.
 The figure also shows that, in the case of a single accretion, the angular momenta of clusters at high energies ($E \gtrsim -10$ in our units) correlate with the inclination of the orbital plane of the infalling satellite at early times: the higher the orbital inclination $\Phi_{orb}$ of the parent satellite, the less prograde (lower $L_z$) the orbits of the clusters are.
 We will see in the following that this trend is less prominent in the case of two accretions.